jupyterlab/jupyterlab/docs/source/developer/xkcd_extension_tutorial.rst

           label: 'Random xkcd comic',
           execute: () => {
             if (!widget.isAttached) {
-              // Attach the widget to the main area if it's not there app.shell.addToMainArea(widget);
+              // Attach the widget to the main work area if it's not there app.shell.addToMainArea(widget);
             }
             // Activate the widget